naren-7117/-3D-Model-product-with-QGIS-and-ODM-/README.md

 Create a new folder that will be your working directory  and put the video into the empty folder.
 Use ffmpeg to extract the  frames.
 You can experiment with different frame rates but generally  there will be little value in extracting at 60fps or whatever your phone  natively shoots at.

-**Note**: When shooting the video with your phone, ensure the entire object fits in the video frame through out the video.
+**Note**: When shooting the video with your phone, ensure the entire object fits in the frame throughout the video.

 **Video Details:**